telerik/blazor-docs/_contentTemplates/date-inputs/format-placeholders.md

 * `Second`
 * `Weekday`

-By default the value for all parameters would be `null`, the full format specifier for would be applied.
+By default, the value for all parameters is `null`, which applies the full format specifier.

 #end